lhzcode/es10-cn/functions-classes.md

 带有参数 call.

-> 注 call is a Parse Node that represents a specific range of source text.
-When the following algorithms compare call to another Parse Node, it is a test of whether they represent the same source text.
+> 注 call 是 a Parse Node that represents a specific range of source text.
+When the following algorithms compare call to another Parse Node, it 是 a test of whether they represent the same source text.

 #### 14.9.2.1 Statement Rules <div id="sec-statement-rules"></div>